catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

 respond, taking the latency and availability hit to 3% of the problem.
 -->

-Let us inspect how we do with this strategy:
+Let’s examine how we do with this strategy:
 * Latency on slot 0 is bound by the worst case latency.
 * Maintenance window of ~30 slots or 6 minutes.